 Ottawa Humane Society to open new community vet clinic in Vanier

-In 2023, the Ottawa Humane Society asked residents about the biggest challenges facing pet owners in our city.
+In 2023, the Ottawa Humane Society conducted a survey about the biggest challenges facing pet owners in our city.
 More than 3,000 people responded, and the message was clear: affordability and access to veterinary care remain one of the biggest concerns for families caring for their pets.

 About a year after our first exchange, on December 10, 2025, City Council approved the zoning changes needed to support the project.
 I truly believe this decision may change lives, both human and animal.
-According to the Ottawa Humane Society, if everything continues on schedule, the clinic could open its doors by 2027/2028.
+If everything goes according to schedule, the clinic could open its doors by 2027/2028.

 If you want to know more about this incredible project, visit the website of the Ottawa Humane Society, and click on Community Veterinary Clinic under Ways To Give.